oracle-quickstart/oci-kubernetes-monitoring/README.md

 \* For some environments, modification of the configuration may be required.

-\** Solution UI experience including Topology and other visualisations are available for customers deploying the solution using methods other than `OCI Logging Analytics Connect Cluster`, only if some additional steps are followed as mentioned in their individual sections.
+\** Solution UI experience including Topology and other visualisations are available for customers deploying the solution using methods other than `OCI Log Analytics Connect Cluster`, only if some additional steps are followed as mentioned in their individual sections.

 \*** Connect cluster support for EKS and clusters other than OKE (partially automated flow) would be available soon.
 Meanwhile, if you would like to experience the Solution for EKS, use [helm](#helm) or other deployment methods.

-#### OCI Logging Analytics Connect Cluster
+#### OCI Log Analytics Connect Cluster

-This newly launched UI based workflow from Logging Analytics Console is the recommended approach to start enabling Kubernetes Monitoring Solution for your OKE clusters.
+This newly launched UI based workflow from Log Analytics Console is the recommended approach to start enabling Kubernetes Monitoring Solution for your OKE clusters.
 In this approach, you would go through a guided flow to enable the monitoring.
 It has support for both Automatic and Manual deployment modes to install helm charts onto your OKE clusters.
-The creation of various OCI resources like Logging Analytics LogGroup, Entity, Management Agent Install Key is automatically taken care in this approach irrespective of the deployment method that you choose.
+The creation of various OCI resources like Log Analytics LogGroup, Entity, Management Agent Install Key is automatically taken care in this approach irrespective of the deployment method that you choose.
 The required IAM Dynamic Group and Policies for the collection of logs, metrics, objects discovery data into OCI, can be optionally enabled when using this flow.

-Customisations are possible through helm once deployed using `Logging Analytics Connect Cluster` flow from Console, which is applicable for both Automatic and Manual Deployment modes.
+Customisations are possible through helm once deployed using `Log Analytics Connect Cluster` flow from Console, which is applicable for both Automatic and Manual Deployment modes.
 We recommend choosing Manual Deployment mode for OKE clusters with Private API Server endpoint, as support for the automatic deployment for the same would be available soon.

-Refer [this doc](https://docs.oracle.com/en-us/iaas/logging-analytics/doc/kubernetes-solution.html) for complete instructions on using this approach.
+Refer [this doc](https://docs.oracle.com/en-us/iaas/log-analytics/doc/kubernetes-solution.html) for complete instructions on using this approach.

 :hourglass_flowing_sand: Connect cluster support for EKS and clusters other than OKE (partially automated flow) would be available soon.
 Meanwhile, if you would like to experience the Solution for EKS, use [helm](#helm) or other deployment methods.